OGRECave/ogre/Docs/src/material-scripts.md

 The range of the output of the wave will be {base, base+amplitude}.
 So the example above scales the texture in the x direction between 1 (normal size) and 5 along a sine wave at one cycle every 5 second (0.2 waves per second).

+@note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 <a name="transform"></a><a name="transform-1"></a>

 ## transform

-This attribute allows you to specify a static 4x4 transformation matrix for the texture unit, thus replacing the individual scroll, rotate and scale attributes mentioned above.  @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+This attribute allows you to specify a static 4x4 transformation matrix for the texture unit, thus replacing the individual scroll, rotate and scale attributes mentioned above.

 Format: transform m00 m01 m02 m03 m10 m11 m12 m13 m20 m21 m22 m23 m30 m31 m32 m33

 The indexes of the 4x4 matrix value above are expressed as m&lt;row&gt;&lt;col&gt;.

+ @note if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 # Declaring GPU Programs {#Declaring-Vertex_002fGeometry_002fFragment-Programs}